ImpishDeathTech/GZDoomRun/README.md

 ```

 ### Running
-> Now, we'll test it by extracting the provided tarball and installing Brutal Doom! this will only be available if you download one of the GZDoomRun_vX.X.X-X_BRUTAL or GZDoomRun_vX.X.X-X_SIGIL builds
+> Now, we'll test it by extracting the provided tarball and installing Brutal Doom! this will only be available if you download one of the GZDoomRun_BRUTAL or GZDoomRun_SIGIL builds
 > This will also create a desktop shortcut for loading Brutal Doom and SIGIL
 ```sh
 ./install brutal